christoftorres/TicketMiner/TestCases/README.md

 Donations
 ---------

 This test case illustrates how the TicketMiner service could easily provide a new way of donating money to websites such as Wikipedia.
-This test case includes therefore the four official Wikipedia donation dialogs as of 2015 and 2016, slightly addapted to accept TicketMiner donations.
+This test case includes therefore the four official Wikipedia donation dialogs as of 2015 and 2016 [Fundraising ideas](https://meta.wikimedia.org/wiki/Fundraising/2015-16_Fundraising_ideas), slightly addapted to accept TicketMiner donations.
 The four official Wikipedia donation dialogs are:

 * Large coffee
 * Large lightbulb